-80Goldoni (2013)
+&lt;sup>80Goldoni (2013)

-81 The South African Constitution (1994)
+&lt;sup>81 The South African Constitution (1994)

-82 Constitution of Kenya (2010): Public Finance Management Chapter framework grants the parliament the opportunity to carry fiscal oversight.
-In its capacity as an oversight body, parliament performs the following key functions: detecting and preventing abuse, arbitrary behaviour or conduct that is unconstitutional or illegal that the government and public agencies may engage in.
-In essence, the protection and citizens' rights and liberties are at the very core of this oversight role of the legislature.
-The parliaments serve to hold the government accountable with regards to how tax payers' money is used and the impact that it cultivates for the national economy.
-It has the role of detecting waste within government and public agencies machinery.
-The ultimate objective is the improvement of efficiency, effectiveness as well as economy of operations of government.
-Parliaments work to increase transparency in the operations of the government and enhance the trust that the public has towards the government, which in essence underpins effective delivery of policy84.
+&lt;sup>12 Constitution of Kenya (2010) Public Finance Management Chapter government, which in essence underpins effective delivery of policy.
 Parliament further ensures the government of the day collects and utilizes the public taxes in a manner that is accountable and for the good of the public.
 By extension, parliaments ensure the delivery of the policies that the government announces and parliament authorizes.
 Within this mandate is the monitoring of the achievement of goals that the Parliament sets and the programmes belonging to the government.

-83Jahed, M (2005) The Critical Role of Parliament in Fiscal Management and Oversight
+&lt;sup>83Jahed, M (2005) The Critical Role of Parliament in Fiscal Management and Oversight